 - 1. Select the BUMP Service Aids option. - 2.
 Select the Display or Change Flags and Configuration option. - 3.
 Select the Change Diagnostic Flags option. - 4.
 Select the Electronic Mode Switch from Service Line option. - 5.
 Supply a new flag value (0 or 1).

 Reloading the Flash EEPROM

-Follow this procedure to load a new version of SystemGuard into the flash EEPROM.
+Follow this procedure to load a new version of SystemGuard into the flash EEPROM, which may be necessary when you install a new version of AIX for example.
 Only system administrators should perform this procedure.